Music Video Contest

 Winners Will Receive

-- An invitation to a red-carpet event on Friday, March 3, 2017, during which the winning videos will be highlighted, awards and prizes will be presented, and other special guests (to be announced in the future) will share their musical talents
+- An invitation to an All-Star Celebration on Wednesday, March 7, 2018, during which the winning videos will be highlighted, awards and prizes will be presented, and other special guests (to be announced in the future) will share their musical talents

 - Prizes will also be awarded to teachers/group leaders